taxjar/taxjar-woocommerce-plugin/readme.txt

 == Installation ==

 Setting up tax collection with TaxJar is simple.
-Just follow these steps.
+[Full configuration steps detailed in our Knowledge Base](https://taxjar.groovehq.com/knowledge_base/topics/how-to-install-the-woocommerce-sales-tax-plugin-from-taxjar).

+Or you can follow these steps to install the plugin:

 1. Install the WooCommerce plugin
 1. Install the Sales Tax Calculation Plugin either via the WordPress.org plugin directory (just search for “TaxJar”), or by uploading the files to your server.